TinosNitso/VanityTXID-Plugin/README.md

 One issue is that 0-conf doesn't apply to the TXID itself.
 The payment amount can't be changed, but the TXID & message can change before confirmation.
 If it ever fails, the contract can be improved, or else mining pools can mine the vanity TXID directly in return for a confidential fee. eg a new version can include simple nonce checksum/s, s.t. miners can't easily deduce a vanity contract is being used.
 A "smarter" contract could also sign 0-conf message using OP_CHECKDATASIG.

-Windows project files with working example parameters are included, so others can build & run immediately.
+Code::Blocks project files with working example parameters are included in the *src* folder, so others can build & run immediately, for themselves.
 There's a serious issue when it comes to deterministic builds which are verifiably identical to the source code.
-Checksums change with every build, whereas the exact number of Bytes stays the same, e.g. 86,016B+8B Nonce.
+Checksums change with every build, whereas the exact number of Bytes stays the same, e.g. 86,016B+8B.

 Linux requires eSpeak for TTS (enter 'sudo apt install espeak' in terminal).
 The latest version of VirtualBox gives good hash rates for all OSs.
 I did a native Linux test and speed as the same as for WIN10, so Code::Blocks' MinGW is probably fine.

+[Here](https://www.blockchain.com/bch/tx/000000e29285f0f77af2b29efb48060d5ede9c48b84c8003d36472f759cff9ce) is an example of a txn spending from a vanity [address](https://www.blockchain.com/bch/address/pqqqqqqsres95zmdsrvq7pmv66cy8azeq5n7q35suu) whose Script is exactly 520B, containing 505 0-bytes (1010 0s in hex).
+Remember that the stack must finish with only 1 item, which can't be a vector containing only 0s.
+Unfortunately that exact address isn't secure, due to the custom Script I made (security just takes longer to code).
+An example of a 520B message with vanity TXID is [here](https://www.blockchain.com/bch/tx/00000003ace42ee6d165eb3b37d27b42703cb0a56ce2990c60a84e01e78ae6d7).

 Windows users can compare 64-bit to 32-bit performance by replacing all binaries manually from the zip.
 64-bit binaries were 12% faster in a test (1.95/1.74).